hsiboy/ATAPI-Adventures/CompactFlash.md

 The trouble is that, compared to PIO, the DMA modes (not just UDMA, but also MWDMA) need two more signals in the CF socket: DMA REQ and ACK.
 These two signals are nowadays commonly present in all "enhanced IDE" channels (usually integrated on-chip in the system south bridge), but many CF sockets on the market today lack those signals!
 In traditional IDE-enabled CF sockets, pin 43 is floating free and pin 44 is wired to +5V (power supply line).
 In a UDMA-capable socket, these should be wired to the UDMA signals, i.e. CF(43)->IDE(21) = DMA REQ and CF(44)->IDE(29) = DMA ACK.

-Photo of a modded CF-IDE adaptor, with pin labels added (Click for a full-size image with pin labels)

 Many of you have previously met the classic UDMA game of hide'n'seek consisting in 40wire vs. 80wire IDE cable, the automatic detection of a 40pin cable, some of you may have worked with a setup where the 40pin cable is not detected and the machine tries the higher UDMA modes (anything above UDMA2 = 33 MBps) and fails to operate reliably, some of you may have experimented with forcing higher UDMA modes on setups where a 40pin attach is normally detected, but the conductors are actually quite short and the higher transfer rates actually work... (ide_core.ignore_cable=[channel_number])

 So, for those of you who are aware of that classic UDMA 40wire vs. 80wire stuff, note that this CF DMA/UDMA affair is quite a different story.
 If you try to run a DMA-capable CF card in an old PIO-only CF socket, the card doesn't work at all, UDMA2 doesn't help, not even MWDMA, and there's no salvation in automatic fallback to PIO.
 The CF card is identified by the BIOS and OS, but as soon as the BIOS or the OS attempts some UDMA transfer, that IO transaction immediately grinds to a screeching halt, maybe followed by a series of pathetic messages about timeouts and bus resets.
 Your only chance out of this mess is by forcing "PIO4 only" in some way, ahead of talking (U)DMA to the card at all (since the last power-up/reset).